mylittleriver/fairness-spec-decoding/ExperimentResult720.md

 ![image](https://github.com/user-attachments/assets/12ac592c-897d-49a0-a576-0a679bc16140)

 Since the toxicity increased in the neo-1.3B/neo-125M experiment, I also plotted for the samples whose completion goes from being non toxic to toxic, and those who stayed toxic.
 I've plotted for the groups female and male so far.
-The
+The distribution difference is that the lower limit of the KL value is smaller for the case with finetuning on the third dataset imdb.

 <center>
     <img style="border-radius: 0.3125em;